Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Notation and Background

-These assumptions are conceptually equivalent to the invertibility of $P(W|U)$ for discrete confounders \citep{miao2018identifying}.
-In the discrete setting, the conditional expectation operator can be represented as a matrix of conditional probabilities.
+In a discrete setting, the first completeness condition corresponds to invertibility of the matrix representation of $P(U\mid X,Z)$, which captures how latent variables vary across covariates and environments.
+The second completeness condition translates to invertibility of the matrix representation of $P(W|U)$, which determines the amount of information proxy carries about the latent confounder.
+Our framework addresses the failure of the proxy mechanism when the second completeness condition is violated by introducing a cross-domain rank condition based on variation in latent distributions across environments.
 As our theoretical framework is formulated on general measurable (Borel) spaces, the same arguments apply when the variables are discrete, with integrals replaced by finite sums and operators represented as matrices.

 To solve this inverse problem, the bridge function $h$ and the conditional distribution $p(w|x,z)$ are estimated by Kernel Proxy Variable (KPV) \citep{mastouri2021proximal}.
-KPV learns the conditional mean operator $E$ in the reproducing kernel Hilbert Space (RKHS) via $E= \phi(X) \otimes\mu_{W|X=x,Z=z}$, where $\mu_{W|X=x,Z=z}=\mathbb{E}[\phi(W)|x,z]$ is conditional mean embedding (CME).
-Then, by combining learned bridge function and CMEs, the optimal predictor $\mathbb{E}[Y|X=x,Z=z]$ is trained.
+KPV learns the conditional mean operator $\mathcal{T}$ in the reproducing kernel Hilbert Space (RKHS) via $\mathcal{T}= \phi(X) \otimes\mu_{W|X=x,Z=z}$, where $\mu_{W|X=x,Z=z}=\mathbb{E}[\phi(W)|x,z]$ is conditional mean embedding (CME).
+Then, by combining learned bridge function and CMEs, the optimal predictor $\mathbb{E}[Y|X=x, Z=z]$ is trained.